yinzhenfei/yinzhenfei.github.io/_pages/about.md

 - I'm on the academic job market in 2026. <a href="CV_Zhenfei%20(Jeremy)%20Yin_2501.pdf" target="_blank">Curriculum Vitae</a>
 - To junior students seeking advice on early academic careers: If you’d like to chat about your career, research ideas, or potential collaborations, feel free to email me to schedule a meeting.
 I’d be happy to help recommend some opportunities for internships or studies as well.
 - *2025.08*: I’m looking for motivated students to work with me on topics such as agentic AI, multi-agent systems, embodied agents, post-training of multi-modal large language models, and related areas.
 A strong background in these fields is a plus but not a must — curiosity, commitment, and a willingness to learn are what matter most.
 If you’re interested, please email me with your CV and a short note about your research interests.
+-
 - *2025.08*: We are organizing a competition on multi-agent embodied intelligence.
 All relevant details, datasets, and the platform have been released — please visit the [official website](https://mars-eai.github.io/MARS-Challenge-Webpage/) for further information.
-- *2025.10*: I'm organizing the ICCV 2025 workshop on [Reliable and Interactable World Models: Geometry, Physics, Interactivity and Real-World Generalization](https://riwm-2025.github.io/RIWM-2025/), stay tuned for updates!
+- *2025.10*: I organized the ICCV 2025 workshop on [Reliable and Interactable World Models: Geometry, Physics, Interactivity and Real-World Generalization](https://riwm-2025.github.io/RIWM-2025/).
-- *2025.10*: I'm organizing the ICCV 2025 workshop on [Multi-Modal Reasoning for Agentic Intelligence](https://agent-intelligence.github.io/agent-intelligence/), logistics are not fixed yet, welcome to reach out for submissions, keynotes, social events, or funding!
+- *2025.10*: I organized the ICCV 2025 workshop on [Multi-Modal Reasoning for Agentic Intelligence](https://agent-intelligence.github.io/agent-intelligence/).
 - *2025.07*: I organized the ICML 2025 workshop on [Multi-Agent Systems in the Era of Foundation Models: Opportunities, Challenges, and Futures (MAS-2025)](https://mas-2025.github.io/MAS-2025/), which was one of the most well-attended events of the entire conference!
 - 2025.04: Thrilled to release [MARS (Multi-Agent Robotics System)](https://mars-eai.github.io/MARS-System/), an open-source framework focusing on embodied intelligence in multi-agent settings.
 MARS aims to support almost all approaches based on foundation model embodied agents, spatial intelligence, and compositional intelligence (generalization and constraints).
 You're welcome to follow and contribute!
 - 2025.04: Excited to announce [MASWorks/MASLab](https://github.com/MASWorks/MASLab) (a nod to MathWorks/Matlab!), an open-source framework dedicated to multi-agent systems based on LLM agents, providing all essential components for MAS research—datasets, benchmarks, codebases, and more.
 We’ll also be releasing a series of new research projects based on this platform.
 Join us in building the community!